elunna/nerfhack-changelog/README.md

 * Monsters won't break boulders in Sokoban with pick-axes or mattocks, or spellcasting.
 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a white dragon
-* All Sokoban zoos have the white dragon guarding the treasure.
+* All Sokoban zoos have Wintercloak, a powerful white dragon, guarding the treasure.
 * The zoos in Sokoban have been expanded slightly.
 * Flavored most Sokoban levels with more iron bars.
 * Decorated the levels with white dragon statues in honor of the new steward.